bobk48/linuxthetextbook/README.md

 Have fun, and keep playing!

 ---------------------------

+Advisory 20- I've deleted all of the W Chapters, in anticipation of posting them in the new repo RaspberryPiOS, in a more edited, and error-corrrected form.
+Keep your eye on that repo, and as soon as the first volume of the new book is pubplished by CRC/T&F, the W Chapters will begin to magically reappear, in more finished, complete, and Raspberry Pi format!

 Advisory 19- We have added an updated version of the weblinks file, weblinks.docx, which now contains hyperlinks to resources for password cracking techniques, and other relevant password info, from